wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-windows-powershell-administration.md

 >[AZURE.NOTE]

 >- Windows PowerShell for StorSimple cmdlets allow you to manage your StorSimple device from a serial console or remotely via Windows PowerShell remoting.
-For more information about each of the individual cmdlets that can be used in this interface, go to [cmdlet reference for Windows PowerShell for StorSimple](https://technet.microsoft.com/library/dn688168.aspx).
+For more information about each of the individual cmdlets that can be used in this interface, go to [cmdlet reference for Windows PowerShell for <!-- deleted by customization StorSimple](https://technet.microsoft.com/zh-cn/library/dn688168.aspx) --><!-- keep by customization: begin --> StorSimple](https://technet.microsoft.com/library/dn688168.aspx) <!-- keep by customization: end -->.

 >- The Azure PowerShell StorSimple cmdlets are a different collection of cmdlets that allow you to automate StorSimple service-level and migration tasks from the command line.
-For more information about the Azure PowerShell cmdlets for StorSimple, go to the [Azure StorSimple cmdlet reference](https://msdn.microsoft.com/library/azure/dn920427.aspx).
+For more information about the Azure PowerShell cmdlets for StorSimple, go to the [Azure StorSimple cmdlet <!-- deleted by customization reference](https://msdn.microsoft.com/zh-cn/library/azure/dn920427.aspx) --><!-- keep by customization: begin --> reference](https://msdn.microsoft.com/library/azure/dn920427.aspx) <!-- keep by customization: end -->.

 You can access the Windows PowerShell for StorSimple using one of the following methods: